mistermicheels/learning-notes/architecture-design/reference-architectures/Package-by-feature-or-component.md

 - Good way to divide codebase into different functional areas that different teams could potentially take ownership of
   - "Modular monolith"
   - Can be a good stepping stone towards microservices
-- Finding a sensible way to divide the system into features/components could be challenging or feel artificial for some applications
+- Finding a sensible way to divide the system into clearly separated features/components could be challenging or feel artificial for some applications
 - Note: probably still some cross-cutting concerns that apply to several features/components
   - Can just put these next to the features/components structure
   - Not all code has to be divided into features/components